 Across your business, you need to have a consistent style, tone and critically, quality.

 When video is a rushed out after thought, or a last minute addition to a campaign, your most public facing asset can be the one that looks worst.
 It can break the unified vision of your brand and weaken your entire image.

 Quality and Consistency in Branded Video

 We are in an era of agile video.
-Social media channels require brands to produce more content, more quickly, more frequently and that can mean more cheaply than before.
-That often results in well intentioned, but low quality content that can actually be harmful to a brand.
+Social media channels require brands to produce more content, more quickly, more frequently.
+That can mean more cheaply than before.
+Often the results are well intentioned, but low quality content that can actually be harmful to a brand.

 A few years ago I was invited to the HQ of a major global professional services firm.
 They have gorgeous offices.
 It’s like walking into a top end hotel.
 The concierge is welcoming, the décor is stylish and expensive, and even the teas are those fancy ones in the silky tea bags.
 Everything says quality.

 I was asked to critique their video content.
 The messaging was good, but the execution was poor.
 Ropy lighting, inconsistent sound, awkward performance.
 Not terrible, but not very good either.
 In every other contact point they were exuding professionalism, but in something as public as their videos they appeared mediocre at best.
 That’s a lack of consistency.

 The firm are now a regular client and together we produce frequent simple and affordable videos, but with a focus on professional delivery – high technical quality, strong aesthetic values and and fluent performances.